Preston-Landers/Prompt-Like-A-Pro/README.md

 can use different models for different tasks, and switch between them as needed, and ask each to critique the other's results.

-### Don't get glazed

-LLMs _want_ to give you an answer - any answer, ideally a correct one, but any will do.
-They also _want_ you to like and enjoy working with them and come back and do so again in the future.
-This is a reflection of how they were trained, including by reinforcement learning with human feedback (RLHF).
-This has the following consequences:

-- The model is reluctant to just throw up its hands and say "I don't know".

-- The model is likely to praise your thoughts and ideas as more unique and insightful that they may actually be.

-- A recent version of ChatGPT was so notorious for this that they had to roll back an update.

-- If you are really looking for unbiased genuine feedback for an idea or concept, _be sure to tell the model that_, or you are likely to get a lot of unearned validation.

 ### Vibe coding - all the rage these days

 You don't even need to look at code anymore.
 Code is a background detail that